nathancatania/website-2020/content/posts/integrate-zia-and-mcas/index.md

 ## 1. Zscaler NSS
 To stream Zscaler logs to MCAS, you will need to have deployed and configured Zscaler's Nanolog Streaming Service (NSS) in the ZIA admin portal - this allows you to stream logs from their logging clusters (called Nanolog) towards a SIEM or product of your choice (in this case, MCAS).

-You can deploy the VM for NSS on-prem (available as an OVA image) or in AWS or Azure.
+You can deploy the VM for NSS on-prem (available as an OVA image) or in AWS or Azure (Azure is strongly recommended).

-For deployment in Azure, you can review my guide here.
+For deployment in Azure, you can [review my guide here](/posts/deploy-zscaler-nss-in-azure/).

 Zscaler documentation is available for [VMware](https://help.zscaler.com/zia/nss-deployment-guide-vmware-vsphere) and [AWS](https://help.zscaler.com/zia/nss-deployment-guide-amazon-web-services).

 Your NSS VM must have a state of **Healthy** to be able to integrate with MCAS.